tellor-io/dataSpecs/types/MimicryMacroMarketMashup.md

 Its initial use case is enabling the creation of macro-markets on [Mimicry Protocol](https://www.mimicry.org/), but the values can be used by anyone who needs this metric.

+The intent of this Data Spec is to continue to expand with more and more asset classes.

 ### Market Capitalization for NFT Collections, Explained
 Market capitalization is calculated as the sum of each NFT within an NFT collection, where each NFT is valued at the greater of its last traded price or the floor price of the collection, respectively.